 Common causes of wandering: Searching for something or someone familiar or simply trying to satisfy a basic need, such as hunger or thirst—but they’ve forgotten what to do or where to go.
 Many wanderers are looking for a bathroom.

 Escaping from something like too much stimulation—a loud TV or a lively conversation, even the noise of pots and pans in the kitchen.
 Reliving the past by trying to go to work or looking for children.

 Strategies that may help: Immediately redirect to a productive activity or exercise if the patient is pacing or restless.
 Offer constant reassurance.

 Look for patterns.
 If the patient gets restless in the late afternoon be prepared every afternoon.
 Go for a walk or a drive.
 Have a lemonade break.
 Find what works to distract.

 Never leave the patient alone or unattended.
 Be sure neighbors know to call if they see the patient unattended.
 Install child-safety devices or alarms in your home to keep doors and windows secured.

 Products that may help: Project Lifesaver bracelets emit a radio tracking signal.
-These may be available through ACA, your local Sheriff’s Department or the State Trooper Association.
-Cost for the first year is $300. www.alzca.org
+These may be available through ACA, your local Sheriff’s Department, or the State Trooper Association.
+The cost for the first year is $300. www.alzca.org